funkeyfreak/msgraph-sdk-go/README.md

 ### The Little Go Book
 This is a more extensive read than effective go, but it has greater detail.
 Find the Little Book [here](https://www.openmymind.net/assets/go/go.pdf).

+### Project Order/Folder Strucutre
+We are fully invested in the [golang-standards](https://github.com/golang-standards) approach to [project layout](https://github.com/golang-standards/project-layout).